 Reduced use of fuel oil from 230,000 gallons to under 34,000 gallons per year, with even greater reductions expected by the end of FY 15.

 Approximately $5.8 million with a payback period of 22 years.

 Construction & Design:

-HP Cummings, a construction management firm out of Woodsville, NH, manages construction including the bid process.
-The architect is Smith-Alvarez-Sienkiewycz of Burlington.
+HP Cummings, a construction management firm out of Woodsville, NH, managed construction including the bid process.
+The architect was Smith-Alvarez-Sienkiewycz of Burlington.

 Read more about student activism and this project as featured in a National Wildlife Federation 2009 Case Study.

 Chips are fed onto a conveyor belt and into the boiler.
 The chips are heated at a very high temperature with low oxygen until the chips smolder and emit gas.
 On the backside of the boiler, oxygen is added and the gas ignites.
 Hot water from the boiler circulates through iron pipes, creating steam which is used to heat the campus.
 The steam also activates the power-producing turbines to produce electricity through co-generation.
 Producing both heat and electricity at the same time from a single fuel source will further enhance the system's efficiency.

 The plant will also serve as an open educational laboratory for GMC students and for the general public, and a destination for people interested in learning how local, renewable resources can provide solutions to energy and environmental challenges.